 This book is guaranteed to make teaching vocabulary less terrible than it usually is.

-You can check it out for yourself on Amazon today:
+You can check it out for yourself on Amazon today, but only if you want a serious dose of ESL teaching awesome in your life, okay?

 Have your Say about this Vocabulary Activity for ESL/EFL Students

 What are your thoughts about this quick ESL activity that is ideal for review?
+Have you tried this ESL memory game?
 Leave a comment below and let us know what you think.
+We’d love to hear from you.

 Also be sure to give this article a share on Facebook, Twitter, or Pinterest.
 It’ll help other busy teachers, like yourself find this useful resource.